 Sunderland boss Paolo Di Canio is urging his midfield to score the goals to keep the Black Cats in the Premier League.
+The Italian believes the likes of Adam Johnson, James McClean and Sebastian Larsson can contribute more in the attacking third.

 "It will help to create more chances," said Di Canio, whose side are three points above the relegation zone.